entira/entira.github.io/_projects/insidepassage2023.md

 title: 'Inside Passage 2023'
 subtitle: 'Epic paddling the remotest part of the pacific coast of British Colombia on sea kayaks begins!'
 date: 2023-06-27 00:10:00
-description: Join an upcoming sea kayaking expedition.
-Explore the remotest places on our planet.
+description: Explore the remotest places on our planet with us.
 Experience an adventure in the true wilderness.
-Challenge yourself.
-Push your limits.
-Learn something new.
-Become a contributing member with your skills and experiences, or support us from home.
+Join our expedition on a live map with a chat option.
 featured_image: '/images/bc-tile.jpg'
 ---
 I'm finishing up the last tasks on the job.
 Today I even managed to pack everything into two airline-compliant shipping bags.
 Hopefully, there won't be a problem with my paddle.